 A long list of extracurricular activities will not advantage your application.
 Although it is good if you can show that you can do well in science/maths, while still maintaining a good balance between work and recreational activities, it does not actually matter what those activities are - or if you are any good at them!

 Most UCAS school reports are very complimentary about veterinary applicants, so they often do not provide much information to allow us to distinguish between applicants’ potential.
 If, however, something has disadvantaged your education, this is a very good place for it to be mentioned.
-Also, we enthusiastically support the University’s Extenuating Circumstances Scheme.
+Also, we enthusiastically support the University’s Extenuating Circumstances Scheme

 …and three important points

-First, we welcome applications from candidates who have previously applied unsuccessfully to study Veterinary Medicine at Cambridge or elsewhere, as long as you have subsequently achieved our typical conditional offer.
+1. We welcome applications from candidates who have previously applied unsuccessfully to study Veterinary Medicine at Cambridge or elsewhere, as long as you have subsequently achieved our typical conditional offer.
 Re-applying certainly puts you at no disadvantage, and indeed, many of our current students came to us via this route.

-Second, we are happy to accept applications from candidates who wish to take a gap year before starting their course.
+07-d-path.JPG2.
+We are happy to accept applications from candidates who wish to take a gap year before starting their course.
 Your plans may involve travel or an opportunity to earn some savings prior to starting the course, and the time certainly need not necessarily be spent in veterinary-related employment.
 Our only advice is that you should apply at the first opportunity (i.e. while at school for most people) so that if you are unsuccessful the first time, you can try again during your gap year.

-Finally, a disability, specific learning disability or other health condition need not prevent you from studying with us and becoming a veterinary surgeon if you can satisfy the professional Fitness to Practise requirements.
+3. Finally, a disability, specific learning disability or other health condition need not prevent you from studying with us and becoming a veterinary surgeon if you can satisfy the professional Fitness to Practise requirements.
 We often find that applicants have previously been dissuaded unnecessarily from enquiring about a veterinary career.
 However, you should contact a college admissions tutor, or the Director of Teaching at the Department of Veterinary Medicine as early as possible to discuss your needs.
 The sooner we know about them, the sooner we can put additional measures in place to support you - during the application process, and on the course.
 Also, see this link.

 “The veterinary school is a short cycle ride from the town so even in the clinical years it is easy to go to town for shopping or a night out.” - Tom